 OpinionColumnistsLeonard Levitt By Len Levitt @LenLevitt Fending off feds on NYPD prostitution case Sources say Queens DA Richard Brown investigated the case and turned down a federal offer of cooperation.
 Seven NYPD officers have been arrested in prostitution and gambling investigation.
 Photo Credit: Getty Images / tillsonburg September 17, 2018 5:57 PM Print Share fbShare Tweet Email Queens District Attorney Richard Brown did not attend the news conference at Police Plaza last week with Commissioner James O’Neill to announce the indictments of a retired vice squad detective and his wife, seven NYPD cops and nearly three dozen civilians regarding a gambling and prostitution ring in three counties.
 “The judge,” as Brown is known, is 86 and doesn’t travel well anymore, but there is nothing wrong with his brain.
 Together with the NYPD’s Internal Affairs Bureau, Brown’s office conducted a three-year investigation that led to the shuttering of brothels in Queens, Brooklyn and Nassau County and gambling rooms set up in beauty salons, both of which had earned more than $2 million.
 There’s been a long-standing relationship between the Queens DA and the NYPD, including IAB.
 It’s probably not coincidence that IAB brought its corruption case to Brown rather than to a DA in Brooklyn or Nassau.
 Since taking over the office some 25 years ago, Brown has been known as a police buff, racing to crime scenes and turning up at police-related events.
 “There’s always been a trust and a positive relationship,” says a former top cop — not the least of which involves sharing credit.
 “He wouldn’t try to jump you at the end, like the feds.”
 Law enforcement sources say Brown fended off a federal offer of cooperation, which pleased many in the NYPD, in particular in IAB.
 As the former top cop put it, “When the feds get involved, they take over.
 Then they announce they’re holding a news conference and cut you out.
 They mention you in one line, thanking you for your cooperation.
 You get a sentence.
 They get 40 paragraphs.”
 Where the corruption investigation goes from here nobody is saying, other than O’Neill’s acknowledging it is continuing.
 It comes at a time when the feds in Manhattan’s Southern District went hot and heavy in a “cops-on-call” bribery investigation of the department’s top brass that, so far at least, has resulted in a guilty plea of only one chief on the flimsiest of charges.
 They’ll get another bite at the apple this fall.
 That’s when Deputy Inspector James Grant goes on trial on charges, among other things, of having sex on a private plane with a prostitute, allegedly paid for by wheeler-dealer businessmen, who, not unlike Judge Brown, has long-standing ties to the department but of a different kind.
 By Len Levitt @LenLevitt Len Levitt is the author of “NYPD Confidential: Power and Corruption in the Country's Greatest Police Force."
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.